Irenexzwen/3D-genome-gitbook/chap2/chap3/32-high-order-data-analysis-pipeline/tad-calling-algorithms.md

 $$\hat{A}_D(l,k)=((k-l)\delta_D+\beta_D)B(k-l),\quad for\quad L_D \le l \le k \le R_D$$.

 This is a linear function about the variable $$(k-l)$$ with slope $$\delta_D$$ and intercept $$\beta_D$$.

+The most distinguished feature that the paper found is that subTADs usually have a higher \delta. \delta is positive indicates the contact enrichment increases with increasing distance between bins, hence the subTADs is has a higher rate of increase in contact frequency with distance.